HardlyDifficult/Tutorials/Quaternions.md

 // invalidQuaternion == new Quaternion(0, 0, 0, 0)
 // This is not normalized, therefor not a valid quaternion
 ```

-The performance Quaternions offer come with a small cost in terms of storage.
-A rotation technically has 3 degrees of freedom which means that it may be represented with 3 floats (like an Euler) however a Quaternion requires 4 floats.
-This tradeoff has been deemed worthwhile by the industry for the performance when a game is running.
-If size matters, such as for network communication, quaternions may be compressed as well as an Euler could be.

 #### 3.2.2) Quaternion.LookRotation in Unity